Course aim

 - Pass (grade 3 / G / E)

-- In order to pass the course you need to have a minimum number of points per task (4 points / problem set and 6 points / project), and you need ≥30 points in total.
+- In order to pass the course you need to have a minimum number of points per task (see table below).

 - Pass with distinction

-- In order to pass the course with distinction (high grade) you need a minimum number of points per task (6 points / problem set and 9 points / project) and a certain amount of points in total (see table below).
+- In order to pass the course with distinction (high grade) you need a (higher) minimum number of points per task and a certain amount of points in total (see table below).

-The final grade, given that the above minimum-point requirements per task are fulfilled, is determined according to:
+The final grade, given that the minimum-point requirements per task are fulfilled, is determined according to:

 Grade table